 Buffalo Man Pleads Guilty to Bank Robbery

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Michael Bland, 18, of Buffalo, New York, pleaded guilty to bank robbery before U.S. District Judge Richard J. Arcara.
-The charge carries a maximum penalty of 20 years in prison, a $250,000,00 fine, or both.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Michael Tynes, 54, of Buffalo, New York, pleaded guilty to bank robbery before U.S. District Judge Richard J. Arcara.
+The charge carries a maximum sentence of 20 years in prison, a 250,000 fine or both.

-The indictments are the culmination of an investigation on the part of the Federal Bureau of Investigation; the Buffalo Police Department, under the direction of Commissioner Daniel Derenda; and the Niagara Falls Police Department, under the direction of Chief Bryan DalPorto.
+The plea is the culmination of an investigation by the Federal Bureau of Investigation’s Safe Streets Task Force and the Buffalo Police Department, under the direction of Commissioner Daniel Derenda.